Best Salt Water Softener Reviews (Top-Rated for 2020)

 Speaking of regeneration, this portable water softener allows you to use either pellet salt or table salt - whichever is more accessible to you.
 On the same note, the RV-Pro 10,000 regenerates in only 20 minutes.
-This means that the length of time that you won’t have access to soft water is considerably shorter.
+This means that the length of time that you won’t have access to salt-free water is considerably shorter.

 Again, this water softener requires a very low amount of water for the regeneration cycle compared to the competition.
 This is because of the built-in drain line flow restrictor that has been found to make the regeneration cycle up to 55% more effective.